Check your Choke Tech

 added Choke Adjustment 02/05

-The Check You Choke tech article was really only intended to make owners aware of, and cover the pulled cable sheath problem, and as time passed, I just attached other choke and carb related items here…Since it’s now wintertime (up here in the northern Hemisphere anyway), the topic has naturally come up again, as owners try to start their cars in frigid January temperatures.
+The original Check You Choke tech article was really only intended to make owners aware of, and cover the pulled cable sheath problem, and as time passed, I just attached other choke and carb related items here…Since it’s now wintertime (up here in the northern Hemisphere anyway), the topic has naturally come up again, as owners try to start their cars in frigid January temperatures.
 The choke function is once again on many vintage Volvo owners’ minds.
-Here is an addendum on Choke Adjustment.

 Presuming your SU carburetors are maintained and in generally good working order (which is enough of a subject for another article), this article is intended to help in making certain your choke will work properly for you in the next cold season.